maxlanceund/equal-system/papers/information_projection_framework-en.md

 Experiment 6 shows that T_min(L) crosses Tc and is not an accurate phase transition point.
 D_f is qualitatively sensitive but quantitatively inaccurate.

+### 5. Limitation Five: The counterexample test does not reach the framework boundary

+Experiment 9 shows that as long as the information content of the macroscopic description is much smaller than the microscopic entropy, D_f approaches 1.
+This does not test the framework's behavior when the macroscopic description has comparable information content.

-### 5. Objection One: Is this pseudoscience?
+### 6. Objection One: Is this pseudoscience?

 No. This paper has formal definitions, numerical verification, and honest declarations.
 It acknowledges its limitations and does not claim to solve quantum gravity.

-### 6. Objection Two: What is this good for?
+### 7. Objection Two: What is this good for?

 The value of this paper lies in unifying the "information loss" phenomena scattered across multiple fields under a single framework.
 It provides a conceptual language that may inspire future theoretical constructions.

 ---

-## XIII.
+## XIV.
 Conclusion

-Through eight independent numerical experiments, this paper verifies the qualitative features of the information projection framework across multiple physical systems:
+Through nine independent numerical experiments, this paper verifies the qualitative features of the information projection framework across multiple physical systems:

 1. The information loss rate D_f approaches 1 as the system grows.
 2. Entanglement entropy follows conformal field theory scaling in critical systems.